pfinazzo/AWS-Lambda-Serverless-Nodejs/README.md

 * To partake in this tutorial you must install serverless globally to your computer

-- to do this in bash type:
+- to do this in bash type the following bash command:

 $ npm i -g serverless